Jump to Section

 Safe Alcohol Detox

-If you suffer from addiction to alcohol, call out treatment helpline at 800-836-4134 for help.
+If you suffer from addiction to alcohol, call out treatment helpline at 800-836-4134 Who Answers? for help.
 We can place you in a safe detox center where medical care, support and treatment is provided.
 Safe alcohol detox takes place in a controlled facility where you can rest assured that your needs are taken care of.

 Detox is the first step of any professional treatment plan.
 During this time, the treatment professionals will work with you to help you stabilize in preparation for continued counseling and therapy.
 It may take just a few days to detox and fully overcome the physical symptoms of alcohol withdrawal, or this process may take longer.